-In order to display 3D data within a 2D field, we will colorize the image based on color key to represent depth.
-Using a custom written function, we are able to colorize the image based on distance from the Pidar.
-Other images we can create are point images.
+In order to display 3D data within a 2D rendered static image, we will colorize the image based on color key to represent depth.
+Using the Point Cloud Library we can get our base for the colorized image representation.
+The other images we can create are point images.
 This will merely map the points of the data in 3D space from a specific perspective.
 The size of the dots will change based on the distance away from the camera.
 This will provide a basic view of the key points that make up the depth imagery.
 This type of image is less resource intensive to produce since it is using just the coordinates from the point cloud data to create the image.
-Another image we would have liked to produce would have been a 3D mapped image that has an HD camera image overlay.
-This would be the most intensive image to render as it will require the use of the OpenCV library as well as the point cloud library.
+Another image we will produce will be a 3D mapped image that has an HD camera image overlay.
+This will be the most intensive image to render as it will require the use of the OpenCV library as well as the point cloud library.
 It will need to look for key points, skew the image appropriately based on calculable data, and shift images based on depth.
 The view of this image will not be able to be used from the center perspective as everything will look 2 dimensional.
 This means that the perspective viewing angle will need to be shifted off center.

 The benefit of our method for outputting data is that it is much more scalable and dynamic than a single output device.
-The network protocol will allow for use from different external systems.
+The custom protocol will allow for use from different external systems.
 The API can be scaled and upgraded without damaging existing setups.
 The output imagery is useful to the users that are using this device as they will be able to see and understand what is being fed to their system.
 The output imagery can also be upgraded.
 If we develop a new rendering method, we can then upgrade the software and be able to provide those images additionally.
 The overall ability to be able to update, modify, and completely customize our sensor will make it viable for almost all relevant applications.